RandyParedis/GraphDonkey/README.md

   * Onclick of node: edit features
   * Quick connections
   * Should make Editor only useful for advanced features
+* [0.2.0] Add mouse control section to 'Shortcuts' in the Preferences
+  * Rename 'Shortcuts' to 'Controls'
 * [0.2.1] Add all different node and edge types in interactive mode
 * [0.2.1] Add graphviz html syntax highlighting + parsing
 * [0.3.0] Add Python scripting engine for live-showing of graph updates